 Who is the Storyteller?

-Welcome to the blog home of Eleanor Tomczyk.
-Enclosed are the musings of an engagingly funny, African-American baby-boomer, ex-Evangelical who survived the Kool-Aid, and born-again liberal storyteller.
+Welcome to the blog of Eleanor Tomczyk, which features the musings of an engagingly funny, African-American, baby-boomer, and ex-Evangelical—who survived the Kool-Aid and became a humorist storyteller.
 The author is still trying to figure out how she got here and where she needs to go before she dies.